14 Bug Report Templates to Copy for QA Testing [2024]

 Reporting bugs in a spreadsheet can be a cumbersome process.

-However, smaller teams can still benefit from this method.
 If your team decided to report and track bugs in Excel, it’s important to define a template that everyone in the organization agrees to.

 In this template, you'll find all the elements you need to report bugs in a structured way:

-Sample bug report in Excel
+Sample bug report in Excel.

 Download the templates here:

-While these templates might do their job well, using Excel for bug reporting remains a MASSIVE time sink.
+While these templates might do their job well, using Excel for bug reporting remains a massive time sink.

 Open screenshot tool, capture bug, paste screenshot in Excel, fill environment information, copy-paste URL...